influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/tools/shell.md

 Sets the current database.
 Once `influx` sets the current database, there is no need to specify that database in queries. `influx` automatically queries the current database and its `DEFAULT` retention policy.

 #### Write data to InfluxDB with `insert`
 Enter `insert` followed by the data in [line protocol](/influxdb/v0.9/write_protocols/line/) to write data to InfluxDB.
+Use `insert into <retention policy> <line protocol>` to write data to a specific [retention policy](/influxdb/v0.9/concepts/glossary/#retention-policy-rp).

-Write data to a single field the measurement `treasures` with the tag `captain_id = pirate_king`:
+Write data to a single field in the measurement `treasures` with the tag `captain_id = pirate_king`. `influx` automatically writes the point to the database's `DEFAULT` retention policy.
 ```
 > INSERT treasures,captain_id=pirate_king value=2
 >
 ```

-Write data to two fields in the measurement `treasures` with a timestamp:
+Write the same point to the already-existing retention policy `oneday`:
 ```
-> INSERT treasures value=3,weight=89 1434067467000000000
+> INSERT INTO oneday treasures,captain_id=pirate_king value=2
+Using retention policy oneday
 >
 ```

+Note that once you specify a retention policy with `INSERT INTO`, `influx` automatically writes data to that retention policy.
+This occurs even for later `INSERT` entries that do not include an `INTO` clause.

 ### Queries
 Execute all InfluxQL queries in `influx`.
 See [Data Exploration](/influxdb/v0.9/query_language/data_exploration/), [Schema Exploration](/influxdb/v0.9/query_language/schema_exploration/), [Database Management](/influxdb/v0.9/query_language/database_management/), [Authentication and Authorization](/influxdb/v0.9/administration/authentication_and_authorization/) for InfluxQL documentation.